 – Fry tank (10 to 20 gallons)

-– Plants (preferably live plants, though silk or plastic will do)
+– Plants (preferably live plants, like hornwort, though silk or plastic will do)

 – Sponge filter and an air pump for the fry tank

 You will need to buy slightly older fish or wait for your goldfish to reach maturity before you are able to determine which are male and which are female.
 Goldfish can usually be sexed from around 1 year of age.